 Visitors will be able to enjoy the campground’s 4.6-mile trail, which circles around Minnesota’s Clear Lake.
-Additional, shorter hiking trails are also available in the surrounding Maplewood Park for those looking for a shorter burst of outdoor fun.
+Additionally, shorter hiking trails are also available in the surrounding Maplewood Park for those looking for a shorter burst of outdoor fun.

 This campground is unique in that it has purposely created many activities for the whole family to enjoy, such as a remote-controlled car track for some classic racing action, as well as a horseshoe game, and more.
 The park also features a huge, 2,000 square foot heated swimming pool, complete with water slides.
-Visitors must bring their own tent, trailer, or motorhome.

 Check some camping gadgets!

-Lebanon Hills Regional Park -Campground
+Lebanon Hills Regional Park — Campground

 Phone:651-480-7773 Address: 12100 Johnny Cake Ridge Road, Apple Valley, MN 55124